MaliRock/alx-system_engineering-devops/0x00-shell_basics/README.md

-symbolic link should be created in the current working directory
+HTML files from the current working directory to the parent of the working directory